aniketrepo/data-structures-and-algorithms/README.md

 ### Programming Language
 - A programming language is a computer language that is used by programmers (developers) to communicate with computers.
 - It is a set of instructions written in any specific language (C, C++, Java, Python) to perform a specific task.
+### What is C++?
+- C++ is a high-level, general-purpose programming language created by Danish computer scientist **Bjarne Strousturp**
+- Why do we need it?
+	- Object Oriented Programming
+	- Control over system resources and memory
+	- Performance: Efficiency and speed
+- Uses of C++:
+	- System/Software development
+	- Game Development
+	- Real time systems